5 Phases of a Project Life Cycle

 In this article, you’ll discover:

-- What are project management stages and its life cycle;
+- What are project management phases and their life cycle;

-- What are the 5 stages of a project;
+- What are the 5 phases of a project;

-- How to employ the stages of project management.
+- How to employ the phases of project management.

 Let’s dive in!

-What are Project Management Stages and Life Cycle?
+What are Project Management Phases and Life Cycle?

 That said, Project Management Institute (PMI), the world-known professional management organization, distinguished 5 project management process groups as a standard of project management life cycle in their Guide to the Project management Body of Knowledge (PMBOK).
 These stages include: